lgrellie/gnl_tester/README.md

 This is a simple diff tester.
 It does not check the norm, forbidden functions, or bonuses.

-Simply paste your .c and .h files (which should be named "a.out") in the base directory and execute ./run_tests X where X is the desired BUFFER_SIZE.
+Simply paste your .c and .h files in the base directory and execute ./run_tests X where X is the desired BUFFER_SIZE.
 My advice is to test it with BUFFER_SIZE = 1 through 8, and with large values.

 I also provide a simple random test generator script.
 Feel free to edit it and/or make it more complete.